robert-mcdermott/doge-report/README.md

 ![Doge Report Dashboard Screenshot](https://github.com/robert-mcdermott/doge-report/blob/main/data/doge-report-dashboard-screenshot.png)
 ## Overview

 The DOGE Report Dashboard provides a user-friendly interface to explore and analyze canceled grants, contracts, and leases data from the Department of Government Efficiency.
+It also provides information on federal payments made via the federal Payment Management System (PMS).
 The dashboard features interactive tables, visualizations, and filtering capabilities to help you explore and search the data.

 ### Key Features